simeononsecurity/simeononsecurity.ch/.clinerules/15-hugo-internal-template-overrides-and-relative-urls.md

 is the fastest way to confirm whether a given push actually fired the language build workflows.

-**The fix**: append a trivial change to `bump.md` at the repo root (the existing convention, confirmed via `git log --oneline -- bump.md`, is literally appending one more blank/space line, commit message `Update bump.md`) and push it.
-Because `bump.md` is in every workflow's path filter, this single small commit reliably fires all 18+ `branch_build_hugo_*` workflows regardless of what the preceding content commits touched.
-Do this any time a content-only fix needs to reach production immediately rather than waiting for the next push that happens to satisfy a language's specific path filter.
+**Historical workaround:** appending a trivial change to `bump.md` at the repo root was the former way to force every `branch_build_hugo_*` workflow.
+Because `bump.md` is in every workflow's path filter, that small commit reliably fired all language builds.
+This remains useful only when the current two-condition policy above is met.
+For ordinary changes, leave `bump.md` untouched and allow the normal GitHub Actions path filters to decide which builds run.

 **Do not assume** that because a workflow's path filter includes a broad pattern like `**/index.en.md`, every push touching any file under `content/` will fire it — path